0x131315/emeritux/README.md

 # emeritux.sh

-A neat Bash script to build and install Enlightenment 23 on **Linux Mint Tina**.
+A neat Bash script to build and install Enlightenment 23 on Linux Mint Tina.

+**You are strongly encouraged to use the new version of this script available here: [ebarista.sh](https://github.com/batden/ebarista)**

+**Keep in mind that the two scripts are mutually exclusive, so run emeritux.sh to uninstall E23 first, then reinstall the environment using the new script.**

 ## Get started